ExH-R-D/usbapi-rs/readme.md

 ## TODO

 When I started this project I was new in Rust.
-Some stuff need to be done better:
+Some stuff will change.

+ - [ ] serde should be optional feature
  - [ ] USBCore should be done as trait(s) for easier porting to other platforms.
-- [ ] Fix possible leak in sync_respond()
+ - [X] Fix possible leak in sync_respond()
  - [ ] Add isochronous support
  - [ ] Use log crate instead of eprintln and println for debug.
+ - [ ] Some functions prints errors those should be passed as results
+ - [ ] claim_interface will panic if kernel driver is loaded since unload driver is not implemented.

 ### For those who use any of below platforms, feel free to send a pull request:

  - [ ] Support FreeBSD/OpenBSD
  - [ ] Support NetBSD
  - [ ] Support Haiku
  - [ ] Support OSX
  - [ ] Support Windows